lauviahx/RAW-mobile-application/README.md

 # RAW-mobile-application

-To run the application you need to have most recent version of Xcode (Version 12.4 or above) The application should be open in iPhone 11 Pro simulator - deployment target iOS 14.4
+To run the application you need to have most recent version of Xcode (Version 12.4 or above) Download the .zip file in the repository called 'RAW - xcode', unzip it and open in Xcode The application should be open in iPhone 11 Pro simulator - deployment target iOS 14.4

 Video showcasing the application running: